Privacy and NSW Trustee and Guardian

 - become a customer by appointment by someone else or by order of a Tribunal or Court

-- provide us with information about a NSW Trustee & Guardian customer
+- provide us with information about a NSW Trustee and Guardian customer

-- attend a NSW Trustee & Guardian branch
+- attend a NSW Trustee and Guardian branch

-- attend a NSW Trustee & Guardian Planning Ahead Day, community education session or other event
+- attend a NSW Trustee and Guardian Planning Ahead Day, community education session or other event

-- ask for access to information held by NSW Trustee & Guardian
+- ask for access to information held by NSW Trustee and Guardian

-- provide feedback or make a complaint about NSW Trustee & Guardian
+- provide feedback or make a complaint about NSW Trustee and Guardian

-- apply to work with NSW Trustee & Guardian or to provide a reference
+- apply to work with NSW Trustee and Guardian or to provide a reference

 - ask to be included in our mailing or contact lists.

 When we become involved in someone’s life we receive and collect a lot of personal, health and sensitive information about the person, their family and sometimes, friends.
 We respect the privacy and confidentiality of that information.

 We may also collect personal information from third parties or publicly available sources in order to perform our statutory functions and legal obligations.
 The meaning of “personal information” is defined by the Privacy & Personal Information Protection Act 1998 and Health Records and Information Privacy Act 2002.
 When we refer to personal information, this can include your name, contact information, opinions and views, health information, financial information and other legal information.
-More information about the types of personal information we collect in specific circumstances is contained in NSW Trustee & Guardian’s Privacy Management Plan.
+More information about the types of personal information we collect in specific circumstances is contained in NSW Trustee and Guardian’s Privacy Management Plan.

-How information is used, stored and disclosed by NSW Trustee & Guardian
+How information is used, stored and disclosed by NSW Trustee and Guardian

 We may use, store, and disclose your personal information to perform our legal services, carry out our statutory functions and for marketing purposes.
 This includes when we are appointed as executor or administrator, trustee, financial manager, guardian, or attorney.
 It also includes when we provide support to private guardians and private financial managers, are a party to a NCAT hearing, prepare or store planning ahead documents, or respond to general enquiries.

 We sometimes share information with other government agencies and service providers to ensure our customers are appropriately supported and get the appropriate services, supports or entitlements.